ibm-cloud-docs/watson-knowledge-studio-data/train-ml.md

 By exploring the performance metrics, you can identify ways to improve the model's accuracy.

-> **Restriction:** Only three machine learning models can be trained at a time per {{site.data.keyword.knowledgestudioshort}} instance.
+Only three machine learning models can be trained at a time per {{site.data.keyword.knowledgestudioshort}} instance.
 If your instance contains multiple workspaces and the number of machine learning models that are being trained in other workspaces totals 3 already, then your request to train the machine learning model in your workspace will be queued until the other training processes are done.
+{: tip}

 ### Procedure
 {: #wks_madocsets_procedure}